polymerdao/monomer/docs/docs/learn/withdrawals.md

 For UX purposes, exiting an ORU via the canonical bridge is impractical and slow.
 But the exit mechanism must be available for security reasons.
 :::

 The withdrawal transaction flow is illustrated below.
-The lifecycle moves in the opposite direction than the Deposits flow - starting at the Cosmos-SDK appchain, processed by the Monomer `x/rollup` module and then Monomer's builder, and finally into the OP-Stack components on L1.
+The lifecycle moves in the opposite direction from the Deposits flow - starting at the Cosmos-SDK appchain, processed by the Monomer `x/rollup` module and then Monomer's builder, and finally into the OP-Stack components on L1.

 Again, this document focuses on Monomer specific modifications.
 Full documentation for the withdrawal flow is available in the [OP Stack specs](https://specs.optimism.io/protocol/withdrawals.html).